 - He’s less likely to get certain diseases, such as testicular cancer and most prostate diseases.

-- He will be calmer with less testosterone in his system, and thus you’ll be calmer too.
+- He will likely be calmer with less testosterone in his system, and thus you’ll be calmer too.

 - He’ll mark less, inside and out, since he has less incentive to announce his presence.